 Fred and Sally spent their weekends serving customers at markets in Copake, Hillsdale, and Philmont.
 Queens Jam, seasonal fruit jam, blueberries, sweet corn, and many other farm products were sold to a growing number of customers who loved shopping for locally produced products.

 Fred was able to attend the Copake Hillsdale Market even in declining health.
 He loved spending Saturday morning visiting with his many customers.
-He passed September 15, 2014, leaving Sally to run the farm.
+He passed September 15, 2014, leaving Sally and family to run the farm.

 Sons Mike and Bill have also stepped in to continue to keep the farm running.
 Here they are readying the fields for another year of sweet corn.
 It has been a great 40 years of farming at White Oak Farm!